embeddedartistry/athena-bootloader/README.md

 Not able to connect to the device?
 Check out the [debugging guide](docs/Debugging.md).

+Need to use a custom board file for compiling and uploading sketches?
+Once you've flashed the bootloader, you can do that safely.
+You will need to install the [AthenaEthernetReset](https://github.com/embeddedartistry/AthenaEthernetReset) and [AthenaEEPROM](https://github.com/embeddedartistry/AthenaEEPROM) libraries separately, however, because the IDE only picks them up in the bootloader folder if you've selected an Ariadne configuration.

 ## Related Documents

 * [Compiling Instructions](docs/compiling.md) for anyone looking to modify the bootloader